 Spelling variations of this family name include: Laflamme, La Flamme, Flamme, Flammarion, Flammeron, Leflammeron, Flamond, Flamand, Flamend, Flaman, Flamant, Flament, Flamont, Flamard, Flambard, Flamin, Flamion, Flame and many more.

 Early Notables of the Flaman family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Flaman Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Flaman Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Flaman Settlers in United States in the 19th Century

 - James Flaman, who arrived in America in 1805

 Contemporary Notables of the name Flaman (post 1700)

 - Ferdinand "Fernie" Charles Flaman (1927-2012), Canadian professional NHL ice hockey defenceman

 - Jerry J Flaman, Canadian lawyer in Edmonton, Alberta